-Our minds work exactly the same when we meditate as they do when we’re doing other things.
+Our minds work exactly the same when we meditate as when we’re doing other things.
 The only difference is that it’s much easier to learn how our mind works when we’re paying attention to it, as opposed to paying attention to other things.

 - We choose how to interpret a situation, and then

-This process of constantly making these same two choices over and over again, is what we usually call thinking.
+This process of constantly making these same two choices over and over again is what we usually call thinking.

 Our thinking process of making these two choices relies upon:

 - Emotions.
 Our mood, or how we feel emotionally, plays a key roll in our interpretations and reactions.
-Under the exact same circumstances we may take exception to something, or be perfectly fine with it, depending on our emotional state at any given moment.
+Under the exact same circumstances, we may take exception to something, or be perfectly fine with it, depending on our emotional state at any given moment.

 - Our ability to Speculate.
-Using place holders for missing information.
+Using placeholders for missing information.
 Some other words we use to describe this are our personal judgments, beliefs, guesswork, assumptions, etc., all of which we use in place of missing or unknown facts.

-All of our human interactions, are made possible by these two simple choices using these same three basic mental assets.
+All of our human interactions are made possible by these two simple choices using these same three basic mental assets.
 So the key to a better, more aware, life is getting out of our habitual auto-pilot mode of thinking, and learning to take control of the choices we make.

-On the spiritual side of the human condition are the two basic life traits of awareness and intent which are present throughout everything we do, and exists within all forms of life.
+On the spiritual side of the human condition are the two basic life traits of awareness and intent which are present throughout everything we do, and exists in all forms of life.
 Awareness allows us to pay attention to what our mind is doing even when we’re caught up in our thoughts, and is sometimes called intuition.
-Intent refers to action itself, not planning.
+Intent refers to the action itself, not planning.
 A very simple meditation to demonstrate this is to hold up one finger, plan to move it, and then move it.
 Intent is what’s behind the actual movement, and is behind everything we do.
-Without intent we would be incapable of doing anything.
+Without intent, we would be incapable of doing anything.
 If there is anything which we could point to as being our human spirit or soul, it would be this combination of awareness and intent.